Reviews You Can Rely On

 Digital Scales

 Digital scales are another common option these days.
 They typically have an electronic display screen that shows your weight when you step on the surface.
-Sometimes, they have a backlit display screen and the ability to tare, but they are pretty cut and dried beyond that.
-Digital models are much simpler and often more cost-effective than those with smart capabilities while also tending to be more accurate than analog scales.
-If you simply want to step on the platform and trust that the weight you see is true, we recommend this type of scale.
+Sometimes they have a backlit display and the ability to tare, but they are pretty cut-and-dried beyond that.
+Digital models are much simpler and often more cost-effective than smart models, and they tend to be more accurate than analog scales.
+If you want to step on the platform and trust that the weight you see is true, we recommend this type of scale.

 Analog Scales

-These devices may not always be the most accurate, but they are acceptable for most users and are some of the cheapest scales you can find.
-With an analog scale, you also won't need to replace the batteries, and the setup only requires a quick unboxing.
-It is sometimes the case that the display on analog scales is easier to read as well.
-You don't need to worry if your display screen has the right amount of contrast or backlighting.
-If you value simplicity and are budget-minded, we highly recommend purchasing an analog scale.
+These devices may not always be the most accurate, but they are within an acceptable range for most users and are hands down some of the cheapest scales you can find.
+With an analog scale, you don't have to worry about setup or maintenance; you don't need to replace batteries, and you don't have to do anything other than take it out of the box to start using it.
+Sometimes, the physical display on analog scales is easier to read as well.
+You don't need to worry about your display screen's contrast or backlighting; make sure the numbers are big enough to read from 5+ feet away.
+If you value simplicity and aren't sure if you'll use any of the fancy tricks of a smart scale, we highly recommend going analog.
 Just step on, step off, and go on with your day.

 scale - an analog scale is as simple as it gets.